► Cleaning your car cuts risk of catching Covid-19

 If you can only get 99% IPA (rubbing alcohol, not pale ale) then order a couple of bottles of distilled water for battery top-ups or irons and dilute it.

 Halfords and Amazon can still deliver cleaning and maintenance products; you're not limited to what supermarkets might have in stock.
-You'll also find the less-obvious industrial wipes (builders' wipes and so forth) haven't been cleaned our as rapidly as the household ones.
-Almost goes without saying that regardless of what's on the box, the wipe and the solvents are just the same, though the scents might be less refined...
+You'll also find the less-obvious industrial wipes (builders' wipes and so forth) haven't vanished as rapidly from shleves as the household ones have in supermarkets.
+Almost goes without saying that regardless of what's on the box, the wipe and the solvents are just the same, though the scents might be less refined.

 For most situations - this is enough after you've deep-cleaned your car; take a look at this list that Toyota created for preparing their cars between drivers to see just how many places you need to look at, though: